admiller91/etch-a-scetch/README.md

             -must be defined first before window.onload
     -hard code what you can, dont make it harder on myself by making everything load in JS and dynamic
         -ex: making the divs display:grid and styling the new divs being created

+TODO:
+    -make a clear grid button
+    -add user input functionality to determine grid size -change the for loop counter in buildGrid function -change the number in the repeating function in grid-template-rows/columns